MAFrazier/Diabetes_Modeling_Predictions/README.md

 # <ins>Diabetes Modeling Predictions Project
 *by Maria Awosanya Frazier, Mitch Murray, Yvens Joseph*

-Exploring Diabetes Dataset, Model Building, Evaluation, and Predictions
-## Project Presentation on Tableau: [Diabetes Modeling Predictions](https://public.tableau.com/app/profile/maria.awosanya.frazier/viz/DiabetesModelingPredictions/DiabeteModelingPredictions?publish=yes)
+## Project Presentation on Tableau: <ins>[Diabetes Modeling Predictions](https://public.tableau.com/app/profile/maria.awosanya.frazier/viz/DiabetesModelingPredictions/DiabeteModelingPredictions?publish=yes)

 ## <ins>Project Overview<ins>
 ### This project uses machine learning to create a modeling predition to determine if a patient is likely to have Diabetes.
 To do this a number of variables and their outcome relationship to the likelihood of diabetes were evaluated.